postlund/pyatv/docs/documentation/protocols.md

 If you want to extend pyatv, a basic understanding of the used protocols helps a lot.
 This page aims to give a summary of the protocols and how they work (to the extent we know, since they are reverse engineered).
-Focus are on the parts the are relevant and implemented in pyatv.
+Focus are on the parts that are relevant and implemented in pyatv.

 # Digital Media Access Protocol (DMAP)

-DMAP covers the suite of protocols used by various Apple software (e.g. iTunes) to share for instance music.
-There are already a bunch of sites and libraries describing and implementing these protocol, please see the reference further down.
+DMAP covers the suite of protocols used by various Apple software (e.g. iTunes) to share, for instance, music.
+There are already a bunch of sites and libraries describing and implementing these protocols.
+Please see the reference further down.
 This section will focus on the technical aspects used to implement DMAP/DACP/DAAP in pyatv.

 At its core, DMAP is basically a HTTP server (running on port 3689) that responds to specific commands and streams events back to the client.
-Data is requested using GET and POST with special URLs.
-Data in the responses is usually in a specific binary format, but depending on the request it can also be something else (like a PNG file for artwork).
+Data is requested using GET and POST methods with special URLs.
+Data in the responses is usually in a specific binary format, whose format can depend on the request (like a PNG file for artwork).
 The binary protocol will be explained first, as that makes it easier to understand the requests.